ultrawideturbodev/turbo-template/turbo_template_docs/how_we_do/how_we_set_up_local_and_isolated_containers.md

 # 🐳 How We Set Up Local and Isolated Containers

 ## 📝 Introduction
-We sometimes use two different container configurations for development: a local sync container for immediate feedback in IDE, and an isolated container for clean environment testing.
-Both configurations share host Flutter SDK and support Firebase CLI commands while maintaining different workspace isolation levels.
+We sometimes use two different container configurations for development: a local sync container for immediate feedback in IDE, and a GitHub container for clean environment testing.
+Both configurations use a minimal Ubuntu base image, allowing you to install tools as needed.

 ## 🎯 Suggested Approach
-- [ ] Choose between local sync or isolated container setup
+- [ ] Choose between local sync or GitHub container setup
 - [ ] Create appropriate devcontainer configuration file
-- [ ] Configure container mounts and environment variables
+- [ ] Configure workspace mounting or GitHub cloning
-- [ ] Set up workspace mounting strategy
+- [ ] Set up development tools in container as needed
-- [ ] Test Flutter and Firebase CLI commands
+- [ ] Test your setup

 ## 👨‍🏫 Tutorial